-• Affiliated Sub-Advisers with CWA.
-Investment strategies managed by Gyroscope, an affiliated registered investment advisors with CWA, are subject to risks associated with potential conflicts of interest as CWA is incentivized to recommend affiliated sub-advisers to clients (rather than unaffiliated sub-advisers) to increase the amount of assets managed by the affiliated sub-advisers, or to increase the amount of management fees or performance compensation received by the affiliated sub-advisers.
-Clients should review the specific risks and conflicts of interests associated with investments in Gyroscope.
+• CWA Relationship with certain Sub-Advisers.
+A client's use of investment certain strategies managed by FTIS (which were formerly managed by Gyroscope) are subject to risks associated with potential conflicts of interest, as certain beneficial owners and a portfolio manager of CWA receive compensation from FTIS based on assets under management of FTIS attributable to Gyroscope.
+Accordingly, CWA is incentivized to recommend FTIS to clients (rather than other sub-advisers) to increase the amount of assets managed by FTIS.
+Clients should review the specific risks and conflicts of interests associated with the selection of FTIS as a sub-adviser.